ritu-19/Computer-Vision-Projects/README.md

 <b>3.
 SLAM: Object Tracking and Landmark Detection </b> <p> In this project, I implemented SLAM (Simultaneous Localization and Mapping) for a two dimensional world and tracked the locations of robot and andmarks in the real time based on the map of the environment created.</p>
 <p> To summarize, for simultaneous localization and mapping (SLAM), information is gathered from a robot's sensors and motions over time, and then use that gathered information about measurements and motion to re-construct a map of the world. </p>

-This work is licensed under a <a href= "https://creativecommons.org/licenses/by-nc-nd/4.0/"> Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License </a>.
-Please refer to <a href="https://www.udacity.com/legal">Udacity Terms of Service </a>for further information.